Tree Protection Plan

 Tree Preservation Plan

-When construction or demolition activities occur within 5 meters of a City tree, a Tree Preservation Plan may be required.
-Tree Preservation Plans will be prepared by an ISA Certified Arborist or a Landscape Architect.
+When construction or demolition activities occur within 5 meters of a City tree or 10 metres of a natural stand, a Tree Preservation Plan may be required.
+Tree Preservation Plans should be prepared by an ISA Certified Arborist or a Landscape Architect.

-A Tree Preservation Plan must be reviewed and approved by an employee from the City's Urban Forestry team.
+A Tree Preservation Plan must be reviewed and approved by an Urban Forester from the City's Urban Forestry team.
 Any pre-construction or demolition mitigation onsite must be scheduled or in place prior to construction or demolition commencing.

 Tree Preservation Plans will include:

 - Reference to Development Permit Number or other permit/zoning change request or POSSE number, if applicable.

 - Name, address, and telephone number of the landowner.
 Include the name, address, and telephone number of the applicant if it is different from the landowner.

 - Name, contact information and certification number of the ISA Certified Arborist writing or approving the plan.